Pineapple66/Mikrotik-RB2011-UiAS-2HnD-IN-openwrt-guide/README.md

 # Mikrotik-RB2011-UiAS-2HnD-IN-OpenWRT-Installation-guide
-This is a guide that helps us to install openwrt into a Mikrotik device We are going to mainly focus on this guide  https://openwrt.org/toh/mikrotik/rb2011
+This is a guide that helps you to install OpenWRT into a Mikrotik device We are mainly focus on this guide  https://openwrt.org/toh/mikrotik/rb2011

 We can also use this guide as reference
 ```